SHOP

 Considering the starting price point of the Cayman, the engagement and agility are sublime, as is the balance of the car.

-You can choose between manual and automatic PDK (Porsche Doppelkupplungsgetriebe) gearboxes, and the manual combined with the entry-level small wheels delivers some of the best performance and thrills.
+You can choose between manual and lightning-fast automatic gearboxes, but the manual combined with the entry-level small wheels delivers some of the best performance and thrills.

-All Caymans up to the GTS come with 2-litre turbocharged four-cylinder engines, and the turbo engines have some series kick.
+All Caymans up to the GTS come with 2.0-litre turbocharged four-cylinder engines, and the turbo engines have some series kick.

 0-62mph in 4.9 seconds and 300hp – this car is fast and reactive off the line.
 Top speeds of 170mph won’t disappoint either.